-Service/organisation What they do in brief

-Speech and Language therapist Assess children on their language skills, receptive language and expressive language.
+Service/organisation What they do in brief Speech and Language therapist Assess children on their language skills, receptive language and expressive language.
 Provide support on how to deliver speech and language based activities to promote improved speech or comprehension.
 Educational Psychologist They can provide assessments such as cognitive ability, provide support on behaviour and access to learning.
-Occupational therapists Provide programmes associated with sensory issues or movement and co- ordination issues.
-Early Support Co-ordinate and chair Team around the Child (TAC) meetings.
-Provide support for families and direct them to other relevant services.
-Behaviour Project They can provide assessments
+Occupational therapists Provide programmes associated with sensory issues or movement and co-ordination issues.

+Early Help Hub Central advice and guidance for SEND and safeguarding.
+Provides support for schools and families and direct them to other relevant services.

-Cornwall's Local Offer can be found on The Cornwall Family Information Services (FIS) website:
+Cornwall's Local Offer can be found on The Cornwall Family Information Services (FIS) website.

-12. Pupil progress.
+Pupil progress.

-Parents meet with the SENCo and class teacher termly to discuss concerns and set targets for the following term using an Individual Learning Plan (ILP).
-ILPs are completed for children with a statement or EHC or for children who require an ILP but don't have a statement or EHC.
+Parents converse with the class teacher termly to discuss concerns and set targets for the following term using an Individual Education Plan (IEP).
+IEPs are completed for all children on the Record of Need.
 The concerns are discussed and actions are noted.
-An annual review is held to update progress and provision for those with a statement or EHC.
-An open door policy is used for parents to access the SENCo and Learning Support Coordinator as and when is needed at an appropriate time.
-Pupils are tracked using Classroom Monitor or if they are working below Year 1 level, their progress will be recorded using P scales.
-Progress is formally updated termly by the class teacher and fed back to the SENCo.
+An annual review is held to update progress and provision for those with an EHCP.
+An open door policy is used for parents to access the SENDCo and class teacher as and when is needed at an appropriate time.

+Pupils progress is tracked and if they are working below Year 1 level, their progress will be recorded using Pre-key stage standards.
+Progress is formally updated termly by the class teacher and fed back to the SENDCo.

-13. How we know how good our SEN provision is.
+How we know how good our SEN provision is.

 We are always looking at ways to improve our knowledge and delivery of support to children with SEND.
-Staff are individually trained in areas that are of benefit to the children they work with regularly and we are developing roles across the school for individuals to be specialists in certain areas.
-This will be by the appointment and training of Dyslexia and Autism Champions as well as appointing a trained Thrive practitioner.
+Staff are individually trained in areas that are of benefit to the children they work with regularly and we are developing roles across the school for individuals to be specialists in certain areas..

 As a small school, we are a friendly and approachable team with regular contact with parents and outside agencies.
-We see good practice as high quality first teaching with an aim to be a Dyslexia Friendly School by 2017.
+We see good practice as high quality first teaching.
 We are inclusive and we cater for a range of needs across the school.
 We are widely known for being a school that is a community based village school that includes all children regardless of their needs.
 Close relationships with outside agencies provide us with specialist support that is tailored to the individual child.
 This provision is reviewed, updated and amended as needs change and staff are trained in a range of skills to allow for this individual provision to take place.

-We are changing from a THRIVE to TISUK school during 2018 with 2 qualified practitions and whole school training to ensure consistent approach.
+We are a TISUK school with 2 qualified practitioners and whole school training to ensure consistent approach.

-14. If you wish to complain.
+If you wish to complain.

-If you wish to complain, contact the Head of School Caroline Wood.
+If you wish to complain, contact the Head of School Louise Savage.
 Appointments or contact details can be obtained from the school office.